keiffster/program-y/README.md

 # Program-Y

+For full documentation, tutorials and other helpful information, see the [Programy-Y Wiki](https://github.com/keiffster/program-y/wiki)

 Program-Y is an Python 3.x implementation of an AIML 2.0 Specification, but its much much more than that.
 It is a complete greenfield implementation of the entire AIML 2.0 spec in Python 3. it has extensive unit tests coverage (>85% at all times) and a full suite of documentation to get you up and running, learn AIML and build you own ChatBots